ocalzada/lambdata/README.md

 This package contains useful data science helper functions.

-`Splitter` takes in a dataframe containing a full address and it splits it into its component parts/columns: City, State and Zip Code.
+`Splitter` takes in a dataframe containing full addresses in a single column and it splits it into independent columns for City, State and Zip Code.

 ## License